 District Attorney Kathleen M. Rice's Biography

 Kathleen Rice brings passion, innovation, and creativity to the office of the Nassau County District Attorney.
-Elected in 2005 and re-elected in 2009, Kathleen is the first woman to serve as Nassau’s chief law enforcement officer.
+Elected in 2005 and re-elected in 2009 and 2013, Kathleen is the first woman to serve as Nassau’s chief law enforcement officer.

 As district attorney, Kathleen has been a champion for progressive criminal justice policies, which have achieved impressive results and commanded national attention.
 Immediately after taking office in 2006, Kathleen took on the epidemic of drunk driving on Long Island.
 She’s helped to author and champion passage of legislation to enact tougher penalties on those who drink and drive with kids in the car and on those drunk drivers who injure other motorists on the road.
 She’s successfully prosecuted those who kill innocent victims on our roads with murder, and she’s dramatically reduced plea-bargaining for recidivist offenders.
 Kathleen’s efforts to combat drunk driving have been praised by Mothers Against Drunk Driving, profiled on CBS News’ 60 Minutes, and caused the New York Daily News to label her “the nation’s toughest prosecutor on DWI offenses.”